Are you familiar with the “Great Wealth Transfer”?

 Further, it may prove critical for financial advisors to establish connections with the younger generations to keep assets under management (AUM).

-The Great Wealth Transfer and Women: A Key Demographic for Advisors
+The Wealth Shift and Women: A $30 Trillion Opportunity

 “Statistically and historically, women outlive men,” says4 Nora Garvey, senior vice president and regional trust advisor at U.S. Bank Wealth Management.
 “If a woman [is married to a man] and outlives her spouse, the transfer may go directly to her when he passes.
 In that instance, she's in control of how the assets are managed and then transferred to the next generation.”